rashika-dabas/Amazon-Crawling/README.md

 ## Python Version: 3.10
 ## Title: Web Scrapping using Scrapy

-venv folder automatically gets created in AmazonCrawling when venv is selected on creating project
+## Note: venv folder automatically gets created in AmazonCrawling when venv is selected on creating project and .idea folder just stores project related settings

-html and scraping - read general info
+## Prerequisites: HTML and Scraping Basics

-Create new project in Pycharm(VENV)
+* Create new project in Pycharm(VENV)
-Install packages (Only once, do upgrade) - Scrapy, pywin32 and scrapy-user-agents Scrapy to do scraping pywin32 integrate pycharm to windows scrapy-user-agents to create fake users for scraping everytime (No need when scrapping a site for first time)
+* Install packages (Only once, do upgrade) - Scrapy, pywin32 and scrapy-user-agents ** scrapy to do scraping
+** pywin32 integrate pycharm to windows
+** scrapy-user-agents to create fake users for scraping everytime (No need when scrapping a site for first time)

-Go to terminal -> down arrow on right -> command prompt -> should have venv
+* Go to terminal -> down arrow on right -> command prompt -> should have venv
+* Execute below commands:

-> scrapy startproject amazoncrawl (Only for first time because already started when reworking on project)
+> scrapy startproject amazoncrawl (Only for the first time because already started when reworking on the project)
 > cd amazoncrawl
-> scrapy genspider amazon_spiders amazon.com (Only for first time to create spider for crawling) (Can have any name and website)
+> scrapy genspider amazon_spiders amazon.com (Only for the first time to create spider for crawling) (Can have any name and website)

-Go in items.py and give variable # comment name for all the variables Get selectorgadget extension on chrome and enable it Go in amazon_spiders.py -> In class after name, write start_urls = ['url'] -> remove allowed domains -> xpath copy and paste -> give items['varname']= varname, yield items and pass
+* Go to items.py and give variable # comment name for all the variables
+* Get selector gadget extension on Chrome and enable it
+* Go in amazon_spiders.py -> In class after name, write start_urls = ['url'] -> remove allowed domains -> xpath copy and paste -> give items['varname']= varname, yield items and pass
+* Execute the below commands in the terminal:
 > cls (clears screen)
 > scrapy crawl amazon_spiders (Always needed to see scraped data) (Do give cd amazoncrawl when reworking on project before this)

-..items has .. representing that we're going one step back
+* ..items have.. representing that we're going one step/directory back

-https://www.google.com/robots.txt to check allowed extraction from a website
+## https://www.google.com/robots.txt to check allowed extraction from a website

 ## 3 Ways to Bypass Restrictions:
 1. Using Google bot user agent (Google Bot): Search it and open the second link with whatismybrowser.com (Take any one) (Can extract any number of pages)